mgeddert-ucla/demo/example.md

 - List 3
 - List 4

 And it supports **bold** like on Reddit or Discord.

-This is from my fork.
+And in iA Writer.